mishasilva01/FAA_project1/README.md

   7. num (diagnosis of heart disease)

 Dealing with NaN:
-  Since from our 303 observations we only have 5 observations, one way to deal with NaN values could be just *removing* those observations
+  - Since from our 303 observations we only have 6 observations, one way to deal with NaN values could be just *removing* those observations

+Relevant papers:
+  1. Nassif, A. (et al). *Machine Learning Classifications of Coronary Artery Disease*.
+2018.
+10.1109/iSAI-NLP.2018.8692942